serl/memorizationsys/README.md

 * `docker-compose up`.
 * You'll have your bot server listening on port 8000.
 * Register the webhook to activate the bot by visiting `http://localhost:8000/telegram/register_webhook/$BOT_TOKEN`.
+* Access the database with `docker-compose exec db psql -U postgres`.

 ## Host on Heroku